parthasgouda/How-to-install-opencv-on-linux-18.04/README.md

 >make install

 #### Possible errors
-One the possible errors from the above commands could be due to the absense of qt on the system.
+1. One the possible errors from the above commands could be due to the absense of qt on the system.
 The following link can be followed to install qt
+>sudo apt install qtbase5-dev

+or

 https://wiki.qt.io/Install_Qt_5_on_Ubuntu

+2. When using tensorflow c-api with opencv, there is a possible "Protobuf error".
+This arises due to the

 ### Installing Opencv and Opencv-contrib